How to Sleep When Pregnant: First Trimester

 You feel stress and anxiety

 It is a lot to take in, and it makes sense that you’ll need some good coping strategies to manage the stress and anxiety, especially before bedtime.
-Journaling, relaxation techniques like meditation, and childbirth classes, can all help calm you down and prepare you for the journey ahead.
+Journaling, relaxation techniques like meditation, and childbirth classes can all help calm you down and prepare you for the journey ahead.

 Learn More: Meditating Before Sleep

-Can lack of sleep harm the baby?
+Can lack of sleep harm the baby during pregnancy?

-Is it normal to experience insomnia?
+Is it normal to experience insomnia during pregnancy?

 What are some comfortable sitting positions during pregnancy?